yliess86/PhDThesis/thesis.md

 #### The First AI Winter

 The Perceptron was an early example of a connectionist approach, which uses a network of artificial neurons to process data.
 The Perceptron was met with much enthusiasm but was eventually criticized by Marvin L. Minsky and Seymour Papert [@minsky_1969], who argued that it could not solve a simple XOR problem.
 The criticisms, as well as other issues, led to a period of disillusion in the field of +ai, known as the "First AI Winter".
 It was a time when +ai research lost its momentum and funding was not abundant anymore.
+This period lasted from 1973 to 1980.

 #### Expert Systems and Symbolic AI